Cowboys visit Eagles in final postseason tuneup (Jan 01, 2017) | FOX Sports

 Philadelphia running back Ryan Mathews (neck) is out so veteran Darren Sproles and rookie Byron Marshall will handle the bulk of the ball-carrying duties.
 Receiver Jordan Matthews, who had only 39 total receiving yards in the past two games, continues to deal with a sprained ankle but is expected to play against Dallas.

 Romo injured his back in the preseason, which opened the door for Prescott to become the starter.
-Four months later, there is no debate over the starting quarterback situation and owner Jerry Jones said earlier this week that he doesn’t expect Romo to see action against the Eagles.
+Four months later, there is no debate over the starting quarterback situation..